abbyazari/abbyazari.github.io/_pages/join.md

   #### Academic Year 2025 to 2026

-  I host an academic year long research position for U of A physics undergraduate (incl. engphys, geophys) students through PHYS 399/499.
+  I host an academic year long for credit research position for U of A physics undergraduate (incl. engphys, geophys) students through PHYS 399/499.

   Interested candidates should email aazari+phys99 @ ualberta . ca with the subject line YourLastName_Phys99_App (e.g. Tremblay_Phys99_App, Ng_Phys99_App etc) and:
   - a short (<1 page) description of what you are interested in researching related to ARG and your qualifications